enkidevs/curriculum/mongodb/intro/aggregation-beginner/aggregation-count.md

 ---
 ## Content

-In the previous insight, we learned how to aggregate using the `$match` aggregation pipeline stage.
+In the previous insight we learned how to aggregate using the `$match` aggregation pipeline stage.
 Now we are going to discuss the `$count` aggregation stage.

 The `$count` aggregation stage is used to count the number of documents that entered the specified stage.